jdavisson87/Ecommerce-Site/README.md

 (https://jd87-crwn-live.herokuapp.com)

 This is a project that I created while learning from the "Complete React Developer 2020(w/ Redux, Hooks, and GraphQL)" taught by Andrei Neagoie and Yihua Zhang.

 ## Installation

 If the Heroku website is not running, please be sure to clone or download all of the files for this application.
 You can find these files at https://github.com/jdavisson87/Ecommerce-Site

+Once you have downloaded or cloned the files, you will need to create a .env file in the root folder.
+You will need to get a Secret Key from Stripe, and in the .env file, you will need to create a variable named STRIPE_SECRET_KEY and place your Secret Key.
+Ex:

+STRIPE_SECRET_KEY={Your API key here}

-Once you have downloaded or cloned the files, go into your terminal and be sure to download all of the node packages by running:
+After you create your .env file with your API key, go into your terminal and be sure to download all of the node packages by running:

 yarn install